The 15 Best Ryokans in Hakone

 Guests can unwind in the communal onsen or take in the scenery from the sun terrace, while the on-site restaurant serves exquisite Japanese and Asian cuisine in a sleek, intimate setting.
 Breakfast is also a highlight—fresh, beautifully presented, and best enjoyed slowly.

-With Togendai Station and Owakudani Valley just a short drive away, it’s an ideal lakeside escape that balances privacy, comfort, and convenience.
-Prices typically range from $430 to $700 USD per night, including breakfast and dinner.
+Located near Togendai Station and Owakudani Valley, it’s an ideal lakeside escape that balances privacy, comfort, and convenience.
+Prices typically range from ¥64,500 to ¥105,000 per night ($430–$700 USD), including breakfast and dinner.

 Hakone Ashinoko Bikeikan – $$